-Pressed solid panel shutters have a very realistic appearance, and some styles are hard to differentiate from genuine wood.
+Composite solid panel shutters have a very realistic appearance, and some styles are hard to differentiate from genuine wood.
 The vertical styles and horizontal rails of composite raised panel shutters have only slight differences in size and in profile than natural wood.
-The solid mid-panel is exactly the same, making the two materials virtually identical.
-The shaker groove or flat panel styles also appears nearly the same as its wood counterpart.
+The solid raised panel of wood shutters is composite, making the two shutters virtually identical in display.
+The shaker or flat panel styles also appears nearly the same as its wood counterpart.

 There is one conspicuous discrepancy in the configuration of synthetic composite louvered shutters.
 Individual wood louvers are milled, cut, and arranged with space between each slat.
 Composite louvers are sculpted in banks of multiple simulated slats with no separation in between.
 Historic renovation projects should only employ genuine wooden shutters.
 Otherwise, the lack of space between louvers should not distract from the comprehensive presentation.